-- Sedimentary rock can be identified as it has visible layers. - Examples of sedimentary rock are shale, sandstone and limestone. - Sedimentary rocks have different uses.
+- Sedimentary rocks form when small grains of rock, mud and sand form layers and become compacted over a very long time. - Rock breaks into small grains through the process called weathering. - Sedimentary rock can be identified as it has visible layers. - Examples of sedimentary rock are shale, sandstone and limestone. - Sedimentary rocks have different uses.